MicrosoftDocs/visualstudio-docs/docs/vsto/specific-security-considerations-for-office-solutions.md

 - Managed and unmanaged real-time data components.

-  The following procedures describe how users can use the **Trust Center** to restrict VSTO Add-ins from loading in Microsoft [!INCLUDE[Office_15_short](../vsto/includes/office-15-short-md.md)] and Microsoft Office 2010.
+  The following procedures describe how users can use the **Trust Center** to restrict VSTO Add-ins from loading in Microsoft  Office 2013  and Microsoft Office 2010.
 These procedures do not affect VSTO Add-ins or customizations created by using Office development tools in Visual Studio.

-#### To disable VSTO Add-ins in Microsoft Office 2010 and Microsoft [!INCLUDE[Office_15_short](../vsto/includes/office-15-short-md.md)] applications
+#### To disable VSTO Add-ins in Microsoft Office 2010 and Microsoft  Office 2013  applications

 1. Choose the **File** tab.